Garfield Grove

-Garfield Grove is a Giant Sequoia grove near the town of Three Rivers, California.
+Garfield Grove is a Giant Sequoia grove.
 The entire 2902 acres lies in Sequoia National Park in the Sierra Nevada range in eastern California in the United States.

 In December 2001, the neighboring Dillonwood Grove was purchased by the Save The Redwoods League for $10.3 million and added to Sequoia National Park.
 Prior to the purchase, the Dillonwood Grove was the largest grove in private ownership.
 The two groves are botanically the same and now managed as a single grove.

 Noteworthy trees

 Some of the trees found in the grove that are worthy of special note are: